Ancestral Echoes: The Hidden Wisdom of Polynesian Mythology

 Maui – The Trickster and Challenger of the Gods

-Skin and Your Family Conflicts
+Pele and Her Family Conflicts

 The rivalry between Pele, associated with fire, and Hina, linked to the moon and water, represents the eternal conflict between fire and water, creation and destruction.
 These family conflicts reflect the cyclical and balanced nature of the world, where opposing forces coexist in a continuous dance of construction and demolition.